New CPT Evaluation Codes for SLPs

 Unlike practice expense, professional work values do not change over time, allowing reimbursement rates for speech-language pathology codes to remain relatively stable.

 You should use the new codes for billing patients and filing health insurance claims for services provided on or after January 1, 2014.
-Continue to use 2013 evaluation codes for services provided before January 1, 2014, even if the bill is submitted in 2014.
 However, we have heard from SLPs that some payers, including Medicaid programs, have not implemented the new codes and are instructing SLPs on alternate coding until they are able to update their systems.
+SLPs should attempt to inform their payers regarding the new codes, but should also continue to follow their alternate coding instructions until notified otherwise.
+You may also contact ASHA at firstname.lastname@example.org for assistance with contacting your payer.

 How do reimbursement rates compare to 92506?